opringle/text_classification/README.md

-# Aim
+# What

-To become competent deploying MXNet neural nets on EMR.
+- Notebooks for MXNet presentation.